Irondale, Alabama

 Irondale is a city in Jefferson County, Alabama, United States.
 It is a suburb of Birmingham, northeast of Homewood and Mountain Brook.
 At the 2020 census, the population was 13,497.

 The city is the site of Catholic radio/television broadcaster Eternal Word Television Network, or (EWTN).
 The city's annual Whistle-Stop Festival attracts thousands to its eclectic mix of art, food and music.

 History

 On October 5, 1887, the people of Irondale petitioned for incorporation.
 The town incorporated as Irondale (after Irondale Furnace) on October 19, 1887, following a vote on October 17, 1887.
+In 1891, Golden Rule Bar-B-Q, the oldest restaurant in Alabama, was founded in Irondale.

 The 1916 Irondale earthquake, magnitude 5.1, caused some damage in the area, and was felt in neighboring states.

 In 1981, Mother Angelica founded the Eternal Word Television Network, after starting operations in a garage.

 On August 25, 2020, Irondale voters elected James D. Stewart, Jr. as the first black mayor in the city's history.